"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches

-The density plot (Fig.~\ref{fig:global_geometry_comparison} \textcircled{ {6}}) on the top of each cat class axis shows the distribution shift.
-Gray color highlights the reference dataset (original) and the yellow color highlights the compared dataset (corrupted).
-In the visualization, cat class samples' \emph{angle} metrics shift to the smaller values in the presence of the corruption.
-Moreover, the corrupted dataset as a whole has smaller \emph{margin} and \emph{length} compared to the clean datasets.
-Our comparative interface allows one to extensively reason about similarities and differences among models pruned with various techniques.
-A detailed case study is presented in the next section.
+\major{Similarly with the local geometry plot, the global geometry plot also enables the geometric comparison among models and datasets (\textbf{R3}).
+In Fig.~\ref{fig:global_geometry_comparison} \textcircled{ {3}}, the visualization displays the same plane class but with samples that are corrupted with fog noise.
+Before corruption, only a few plane samples had a small angle with the ship and the bird classes.
+However, with the presence of fog corruption, the number of samples that have small angles with both plane and bird increases.
+The density plot (Fig.~\ref{fig:global_geometry_comparison} \textcircled{ {7}}) on the top of each class axis represents the distribution of the angle value.
+The x-axis means the number of samples and the y-axis is the angle of a specific class.
+The gray color highlights the reference dataset (original), and the yellow color highlights the compared dataset (corrupted).
+In the visualization, the bird class samples' \emph{angle} metrics shift to the smaller values in the presence of corruption.
+Moreover, the corrupted dataset as a whole has a smaller \emph{margin} and \emph{length} compared to the clean datasets.
+Such a result indicates that the uncertainty of the model's prediction between plane samples and bird samples increases.} Our comparative interface allows us to extensively reason about similarities and differences among models pruned with various techniques.
+A detailed case study is presented in section 7.2.